CAPApplicationVersion

 Port configuration

-It’s possible to define which (and how many) ports exposed by a deployment container are exposed inside the cluster (via services of type ClusterIP).
+You can define which ports (and how many) exposed by a deployment container are made available inside the cluster (via Services of type ClusterIP).
 The port definition includes a name in addition to the port number being exposed.

-For service only workloads the routerDestinationName is not relevant.
+For service-only workloads, the routerDestinationName is not relevant.

 The port configurations are mandatory and cannot be omitted.